dctoon/docs/articles/native-platforms/ios-objc/02-custom-login.md

                             // Something went wrong, let the user know } else {
                             // You signed up correctly, and you have the Credentials,
                             // so no need to make the user login.
-He's already in.
+They're already logged in.
                         }
                     }];
 ```